 Cathedral of Brasilia

-This attraction is also known as Metropolitan Cathedral of Lady of Aparecida.
-The roman cathedral works as seat of Archdiocese of Brasilia.
+This attraction is also known as the Metropolitan Cathedral of Lady of Aparecida.
+The roman cathedral works as the seat of the Archdiocese of Brasilia.
 The church grabs the attention of visitors from all over the world.

 |WONDERS OF BRAZIL|

 Trip Type: Small Group

 |DISCOVER BRAZIL, ARGENTINA & CHILE|